 Jack Herer is probably the most popular, well-known Sativa marijuana strain for depression treatment.
 Used in low doses, its ability to boost mood and feelings of well-being are just about second to none.
-In regards to flavors and aromas, it has an earthy pine look-and-feel and tastes a bit lemony.
+In regard to flavor and aroma, it has an earthy pine look-and-feel, and it tastes a bit lemony.
 Some even say that it’s got a sweet and spicy taste to it.

 Girl Scout Cookies (The Famous Cannabis Strain)

-Although Girl Scout Cookies is classed as an Indica dominant one, its relatively high Sativa content is perfect for easing tension, anxiety and promotes relaxation – all you need when you are depressed.
-This strain originates from a crossbreed of OG Kush, Durban Poison and Cherry Kush.
-It provides its patients with a creative and euphoric effect, helping to combat any depression symptoms.
+Although Girl Scout Cookies is classed as an Indica dominant variety, its relatively high Sativa content is perfect for easing tension, anxiety, and promoting relaxation – everything you need when you are depressed.
+This strain originates from a crossbreed of OG Kush, Durban Poison and Cherry Kush, and it provides patients with a creative and euphoric effect that helps to combat depressive symptoms.

 Pineapple Express (The Hollywood Cannabis Strain)

-Pineapple Express is another popular Sativa-dominant marijuana stain that is well-known for providing a euphoric state of mind and helps to elevates your spirit to that joyous, contented, all-desirable mental Valhalla which we should all strive to reach.
+Pineapple Express is another popular Sativa-dominant marijuana stain that is well-known for providing a euphoric state of mind, and helping elevate your spirit to that joyous, contented, all-desirable mental Valhalla which we should all be striving to reach.
 Originating from Trainwreck and Hawaiian, this cannabis strain provides an energetic, euphoric high that will keep you focused and clear-headed.

-As a general rule of thumb, if your dispensary (or, ahem, supplier) isn’t too sure of the specific variety of bud they’ve got, for depression treatment try and find something that’s got a strong citrusy scent – these flowers will have the specific cannabinoids that are depleted by the onset of stress and depression.
-(Also, if your supplier doesn’t know what strain they’re selling you, you might want to think about looking for a new one).
+As a general rule of thumb, if your dispensary (or, ahem, supplier) isn’t too sure of the specific variety of bud they’ve got, for depression treatment try and find something that’s got a strong citrusy scent – these flowers will have the specific cannabinoids that are thought to be depleted by the onset of stress and depression.
+Also, if your supplier doesn’t know what strain they’re selling you, you might want to think about looking for a new one.

 Final Thoughts About Cannabis and Depression